Trifluoroacetic acid

+Trifluoroacetic acid (TFA) is a synthetic organofluorine compound with the chemical formula CF3CO2H.
+It belongs to the subclass of per- and polyfluoroalkyl substances (PFASs) known as ultrashort-chain perfluoroalkyl acids (PFAAs).
+TFA is not produced biologically or abiotically and is commonly used in organic chemistry for various purposes.
+It is the most abundant PFAS found in the environment.

-Trifluoroacetic acid (TFA) is an organofluorine compound with the chemical formula CF3CO2H.
-It is a structural analogue of acetic acid with all three of the acetyl group's hydrogen atoms replaced by fluorine atoms and is a colorless liquid with a vinegar-like odor.
+It is a haloacetic acid, with all three of the acetyl group's hydrogen atoms replaced by fluorine atoms.
+It is a colorless liquid with a vinegar-like odor.
 TFA is a stronger acid than acetic acid, having an acid ionisation constant, Ka, that is approximately 34,000 times higher, as the highly electronegative fluorine atoms and consequent electron-withdrawing nature of the trifluoromethyl group weakens the oxygen-hydrogen bond (allowing for greater acidity) and stabilises the anionic conjugate base.
-TFA is widely used in organic chemistry for various purposes.

 Synthesis

 TFA is prepared industrially by the electrofluorination of acetyl chloride or acetic anhydride, followed by hydrolysis of the resulting trifluoroacetyl fluoride: